-Even with all the great Android apps out there, the best root apps can still make your smartphone even more powerful.
-With the right root app installed on your Android device you can get newfound capabilities, like removing preinstalled bloatware, boosting your phone's battery life and getting more processing power.
+The best root apps unlock your Android phone's truest potential.
+With the right one installed on your device, you can get newfound capabilities, like removing preinstalled bloatware, boosting your phone's battery life, blocking ads on a system level and getting more processing power.

 Rooted apps aren't for everyone — we can spell out the reasons why you shouldn't root your Android device.
 That said, rooting enables you to use the superuser (or root) permissions of Android, giving you more control.
 And root apps can put that control to good use.